jtompuri/lin-kernighan-heuristic-algorithm/README.md

-# Lin-Kernighan Heuristic for the Traveling Salesperson Problem (TSP).
+# Lin-Kernighan Heuristic for the Traveling Salesperson Problem (TSP)

 This script implements the Lin-Kernighan (LK) heuristic, a powerful local search algorithm for finding high-quality approximate solutions to the TSP.
-The implementation is based on the descriptions and algorithms presented in "The Traveling Salesman Problem:
+The implementation is based on the descriptions and algorithms presented in _The Traveling Salesman Problem:
-A Computational Study" by Applegate, Bixby, Chvátal, and Cook, and "An Effective Implementation of the Lin-Kernighan Traveling Salesman Heuristic" by K. Helsgaun.
+A Computational Study_"_ by Applegate, Bixby, Chvátal & Cook, and "An Effective Heuristic Algorithm for the Traveling-Salesman Problem" by Lin & Kernighan.

 The script processes TSP instances from the TSPLIB format.
 It computes heuristic solutions using a chained version of the LK algorithm.
 If a corresponding optimal tour file